 Values are mean ± SEM amounts of T lymphocyte fatty acids from 6 different participants per treatment.
 Statistical comparisons were done by 2 way ANOVA with treatment (Tr) (incubation with or without 24:6ω-3) and activation status (Ast;) as fixed factors.
 Testing post hoc was performed by Tukey’s method. p values are reported for single factor and Tr x Ast interaction effects.
-Effect sizes of means that differed significantly (p < 0.05) are reported as ή2, but were not determined (n.d) for comparisons that failed to reach statistical significance. differ significantly
+Effect sizes of means that differed significantly (p < 0.05) are reported asp artial Eta squared ήp but were not determined (n.d) for comparisons that failed to reach statistical Means that do not share superscripted letters differ significantly

 Table 3 The effect of incubation with 24:6ω-3 or 18:3ω-3 on the fatty acid composition of Jurkat cells